The Order of Combat

 If a tie occurs, the GM decides the order among tied GM--controlled Creatures

-, and the players decide the order among their tied Characters
+decide the order among their tied Characters

 .
 The GM can decide the order if the tie is between a monster and a player character.